DaniellaFreese/DaniellaFreese.github.io/content/code/ansible/kube-services.md

 author: "djfreese"
 ---

 I have been using ansible to do some demo automation in Kubernetes and Openshift.
-I ran into an issue where a Kuberentes Service would still not be ready for consumption even though the automation has logic to wait until the Pod Status is ready.
+I ran into an issue where a Kubernetes Service would still not be ready for consumption even though the automation has logic to wait until the Pod Status is ready.
 The main problem is for a Kuberentes Service of type ClusterIP the status portion of the object is never updated.
-To know if the Service is ready you need to check the endpoints object, if it's populated then the service is ready.
+To know if the Service is ready you need to check the endpoints object, if it is populated then the service is ready.

 ### Problem

-The problem I was having was after installing the cert-manager in Openshift (via Operator Hub in Openshift) its takes a few second to boostrap the resources and the next task, dependent on the cert-manager service to be available, would fail.
+The problem I was having was after installing the cert-manager in Openshift (via Operator Hub in Openshift) is it takes a few second to boostrap the resources and the next task, dependent on the cert-manager service to be available, would fail.

 ### Solution

 To resolve the problem, after installing the operator, I wait for the cert-manager related pods to be to ready, then when I execute the next task, I put it into an ansible `until` loop, register the result and retry until the task succeeds.
 This was a slightly lazy hackish way of not having to parse out the endpoint object each time to check.

-So this solution looks lik the following:
+So this solution looks like the following:

 ```yaml
 - name: Wait for Cert Manager Pod to be Ready